BYU Softball

 Platoon Opportunities

-Hailey Shuler is close to Hailey Shuler for #3 — consider platoon
+Hailey Shuler is close to Hailey Morrow for #2 — consider platoon

 wOBA Optimized: Data-driven — uses wOBA with tier groupings for maximum run production